jrekier/minimal-mistakes/_posts/2017-05-28-beer-commercial.md

 I have always loved when general media feature supposedly difficult mathematics on a blackboard.
 When this happens, I can't help but pause the video and work out everything written, trying to identify with what specific domain of mathematics it is concerned and if it is all consistent.

 Here is what I found on this occasion.
+Don't try to click on the play button from the still below...

 ![alt]({{ site.url }}{{ site.baseurl }}/images/blackboardjupiler.PNG)